- Weight Loss Motivation for How to Lose 100 Pounds

 Sitting kills calorie burn.
 Those of us who workout sometimes have a tendency to use that as an excuse to crash at home for the rest of the day.
 I discovered I was doing quite a bit of that.

 Days spent in front of the TV or computer just sink calorie burn.
 I remember my kids’ pediatrician telling me the kids playing, even with legos, burns more calories than watching TV.
 Now I get it.
 Those little movements really do add up.
-Our bodies were made to move.

 Body weight obsession isn’t worth it.
 I reached my lowest weight as an adult while I was wearing the Body Bugg, and even hit my Weight Watchers goal weight.